Permafrost/Tundra/README.md

   * Outputs:
     * `$duration` is the sum of the duration strings in the given list in [ISO8601] XML format.

+### HTML List

+* #### tundra.list.html:decode

+  HTML decodes the given string list.

+  [HTML entities], such as &lt; and &gt;, are decoded to the appropriate character representation, such as < and >.

+  * Inputs:
+    * $list is an optional string list to be HTML decoded.

+  * Outputs:
+    * $list is the given string list with [HTML entities] decoded in each item in the list.

+* #### tundra.list.html:encode

+  HTML encodes the given string list.

+  Reserved characters in HTML, such as < and >, are encoded to the appropriate [HTML entity], such as &lt; and &gt;, to ensure the HTML is rendered correctly by web browsers and other HTML rendering software.

+  * Inputs:
+    * $list is an optional string list to be HTML encoded.

+  * Outputs:
+    * $list is the given string list with special characters HTML encoded in each item in the list.

 ### Object List